 Decorating A Recycled Pumpkin With Orange Mesh

-Orange mesh gives a glimmery effect to the pumpkin, but it can be a bit testy to work with as it can stick to together.
+Orange mesh gives a glimmery effect to the pumpkin, but it can be a bit testy to work with as the mesh can stick to together.
+This is the dollar store mesh used to make wreaths, but repurposed into a pumpkin.

 The pumpkin body is now ready to be covered in orange mesh.
 The orange mesh is glittery, but an open pattern which shows the orange of the tissue paper.
 Orange mesh can be found at a craft store in rolls and is frequently on sale.
 One roll of mesh makes 3 pumpkins easily.